golioth/developer-training/website/docs/zephyr-intro/stream.md

 The Stream example sends accelerometer sensor data to the Golioth Cloud every few seconds.
 Each JSON object receives a timestamp and is stored in a database we refer to as LightDB stream.

-1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `blinky` example:
+1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `stream` example:

     ```bash
-    git checkout blinky
+    git checkout stream
     ```

 2. Create a file for WiFi and Golioth credentials